polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 Backwards compatibility can only be considered on the node side since the runtime cannot be backwards compatible in any way.
 The advice here is OPTIONAL and outside of the RFC.
-To not degrade user performance, it is recommended to check that an updated node can still import historic blocks.
+To not degrade user experience, it is recommended to check that an updated node can still import historic blocks.

 ## Prior Art and References